7+ years' experience in project management in commercial/civic and/or high-end residential landscape architecture.

 Role Responsibilities - Project Related

-- Communication: practice proactive coordination to maximize design collaboration with internal team members, consultant and key project stakeholders.
+- Communication: proactive coordination to maximize design collaboration with internal team members, consultant and key project stakeholders.

 - Project Health: create and proactively manage project work plans (project schedules, fee, deliverables, etc.).